Tilly-11/Earthquake-Damage-in-Kavrepalanchok/README.md

 # Earthquake Damage Prediction – Nepal 2015 🏗️

 In this project we build a classification model to predict building damage for the district of Kavrepalanchok.
 This project focuses on using real-world data from Open Data Nepal to build machine learning models that predict the extent of building damage caused by the 2015 Nepal Earthquake.
-The analysis centers on data from the Gorkha district—where the quake originated—with additional data from Ramechhap to enhance the model's robustness.

----

 **📘 Project Overview**